WIOA Dislocated Worker National Reserve Demonstration Grants

 Authorization

-Workforce Innovation and Opportunity Act (WIOA) of 2014 The Workforce Innovation and Opportunity Act (WIOA) was signed into law on July 22, 2014.
-It supersedes the Workforce Investment Act of 1998, and amends the Wagner-Peyser Act and the Rehabilitation Act of 1973.
-This regulation has been submitted to the Office of the Federal Register (OFR) for publication, and is currently pending publication in the Federal Register.
-Only the version published in the Federal Register is the official regulation., Title 1, Part D, Section 169(c), Public Law 113-228
+Workforce Innovation and Opportunity Act (WIOA) of 2014 Workforce Innovation and Opportunity Act (WIOA) of 2014 WIOA supersedes the Workforce Investment Act of 1998, and amends the Wagner-Peyser Act and the Rehabilitation Act of 1973.
+Public Law 113-228.
+This assistance number may also include additional authorizations by Congress for competitive grants., Title 1, Part D, Section 169(c), Public Law 113-228

 Who is eligible to apply/benefit from this assistance?